pingcap/docs/tidb-binlog/tidb-binlog-overview.md

     - TiDB system variable [tidb_enable_async_commit](/system-variables.md#tidb_enable_async_commit-new-in-v500-rc): After TiDB Binlog is enabled, performance cannot be improved by enabling this option.
 To improve performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
     - TiDB system variable [tidb_enable_1pc](/system-variables.md#tidb_enable_1pc-new-in-v500-rc): After TiDB Binlog is enabled, performance cannot be improved by enabling this option.
 To improve performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.

-* TiDB Binlog is incompatible with the following features introduced in TiDB v4.0.7 and cannot be used together:
+* TiDB Binlog is incompatible with the following feature introduced in TiDB v4.0.7 and cannot be used together:

     - TiDB system variable [tidb_enable_amend_pessimistic_txn](/system-variables.md#tidb_enable_amend_pessimistic_txn-new-in-v407): The two features have compatibility issues.
-Using them together will cause correctness issues with inconsistent TiDB Binlog replication data.
+Using them together will cause correctness issues with inconsistent replication data of TiDB Binlog.